plrthink/modern_html_email/README.md

     gulp

-then index.html in dest folder is what you want.
+then index.html in dist folder is what you want.

 ####todo